Fabregas adds fuel to Conte sack reports

-Watch every round of the 2018-2019 Premier League LIVE on beIN SPORTS
+Cesc Fabregas appears to have confirmed Antonio Conte's departure from Chelsea by posting a message of thanks to the Italian on social media.

-Widespread reports emerged in England and Italy that the Blues had dismissed Conte after two seasons in charge.
+Widespread reports emerged in England and Italy on Thursday that the Blues had dismissed Conte after two seasons in charge.

-The Premier League outfit is yet to make a statement on the speculation but is believed to be preparing to install former Napoli boss Maurizio Sarri as his successor.
+The Premier League outfit are yet to make a statement on the speculation but are believed to be preparing to install former Napoli boss Maurizio Sarri as his successor.

 In a post to Twitter, Fabregas wrote: "Thank you Mister for another Premier League title and FA Cup.